Skip to content

 • air filter condition

-This is why a generator that works fine near sea level can feel more marginal in mountain heat, and why a setup that barely handles AC at home may not feel as confident at camp.
+This is why a generator that feels fine near sea level can feel marginal in mountain heat.
+It is also why a setup that barely starts an AC at home may be frustrating at camp.

 Build margin into the plan.
-A generator that is always operating at the edge tends to be louder, more stressful, and less forgiving.
+A generator that runs at the edge tends to be louder, hotter, less efficient, and less forgiving.

 Never trade comfort for exhaust risk